Lawley is celebrated for his vibrant, luminous depictions of Canada, and in particular those of horses, his favourite subjects.

-Douglas Lawley was born in Glace Bay, Nova Scotia in 1906.
+Douglas ("Doug") Lawley was born in Glace Bay, Nova Scotia in 1906.
 He graduated from Mount Allison University and then McGill University in Montreal.
-As early as 1937, Lawley had considered becoming an artist but teaching won out as his primary occupation.
+As early as 1937, he had considered becoming an artist but teaching won out as his primary occupation.
 He taught for many years, specializing in Latin.
 Later in his career, Lawley became principal of Westmount High School.
-After his retirement in 1961, one of his former students, who had become a teacher at Montreal's Lower Canada College, convinced Lawley to resume teaching and take up a position at the College.
-He retired in 1970 after 43 years of teaching.

-Although we know of a body of harbor scenes with fishing boats painted in Nova Scotia, the most significant, exciting and original of his oeuvre are his paintings of horses.
-While home in Montreal, he painted delightful scenes of the summit of Mount Royal, often featuring the horse-drawn caleches touring about.
+Although we know of a body of harbor scenes with fishing boats painted in Nova Scotia, his preferred subjects were horses.
+While home in Montreal, he skillfully painted in and around Mount Royal, often focusing on the horse-drawn caleches.
 Sketching in the Charlevoix area, Lawley observed teams of horses being used to log the area.
-While back in his native Nova Scotia, Lawley was told of Sable Island, an island off the coast where, according to legend, there existed some wild ponies, which had been abandoned there in the 16th century* after an attempt to settle the island.
-Even in Lawley's day, before oil companies took an interest in the area, Sable Island was still a sanctuary for the ponies, access being controlled by the Federal Department of Fisheries.
-Lawley visited Sable Island a few times and found there his most important subject matter, these magnificent Sable Island ponies which, over the years, had developed very thick hides to protect them from the fierce wind and storms of the area.
+While back in his native Nova Scotia, Lawley was told of Sable Island, an island off the coast that was home to a colony of wild ponies.
+Even in Lawley's day, before oil companies took an interest in the area, Sable Island was still a sanctuary for the ponies, with access controlled by the Federal Department of Fisheries.
+Lawley visited the island several times and these ponies became some of his favourite subjects.
 Paintings of these ponies were featured in Lawley's first solo exhibition held at the Dominion Gallery in 1962.
-Since that time interest and enthusiasm for paintings by Lawley has grown enormously, particularly in the province of Quebec and throughout the Maritimes.
+Since that time interest and enthusiasm for paintings by Lawley has grown enormously.

 Douglas Lawley's paintings are represented in numerous private and corporate collections throughout Canada.